Tanis-02/Integration_COP2006/README.md

 	-Add a greeting / introduction to the user [In Class named Main]

 ********************************************************************************************************************
-	-Use a boolean variable with an appropriate name  (singular noun, lowerCamelCase)
+	-Use a boolean variable with an appropriate name  (singular noun, lowerCamelCase) [In Class named Requirments]

 ********************************************************************************************************************
-	-Use an int variable with an appropriate name (singular noun, lowerCamelCase)
+	-Use an int variable with an appropriate name (singular noun, lowerCamelCase) [In Class named Dice]

 ********************************************************************************************************************
-	-Use an double variable with an appropriate name (singular noun, lowerCamelCase)
+	-Use an double variable with an appropriate name (singular noun, lowerCamelCase) [In Class named Requirments]

 ********************************************************************************************************************
-	-Use a String object with an appropriate name (singular noun, lowerCamelCase)
+	-Use a String object with an appropriate name (singular noun, lowerCamelCase) [In Class named Main]

 ********************************************************************************************************************
-	-Define (in English) the term "variable" as it relates to computer programming in a comment or the user interface
+	-Define (in English) the term "variable" as it relates to computer programming in a comment or the user interface [In Class named Requirments]

 ********************************************************************************************************************
-	-Define (in English) the term "scope" as it relates to computer programming in a comment or the user interface
+	-Define (in English) the term "scope" as it relates to computer programming in a comment or the user interface [In Class named Requirments]

 ********************************************************************************************************************
-	-Use final with a variable and describe what it means in a comment
+	-Use final with a variable and describe what it means in a comment [In Class named Dice]

 ********************************************************************************************************************
 	-Use casting and describe what it means in a comment

 ********************************************************************************************************************
-	-Format strings using escape sequences
+	-Format strings using escape sequences [In Class named Main]
 ********************************************************************************************************************
 PSI 2
 ********************************************************************************************************************